 AL: Some of the companies that make natural health products say that DNA barcoding can be flawed.
 How do you respond?

 SN: Barcoding does have limitations but there are several new molecular diagnostic tools that overcome the constraints of barcoding.
-Some NHP companies are now using this technology to authenticate thousands of samples and make critical changes within their respective supply chains to ensure consumers that their products are safe.
+Some NHP companies are now using this technology to authenticate thousands of samples.
+They are making critical changes within their respective supply chains to ensure consumers that their products are safe.

 AL: Can you give readers an idea of what to watch for?

 SN: There is a certification program and consumer mark called TRU-ID.
 Look for its mark on the product and if it is not there, let brand owners know you want them to use it.
-I am a scientific adviser for this program, for which a team of scientists have developed very rigorous standards for DNA testing to make sure that ingredients on the label are authentic.
+I am a scientific adviser for this program, for which a team of scientists have developed very rigorous standards for DNA testing.
+The intent is to make sure that ingredients on the label are authentic.

-It’s new biotechnology and some [herbal supplement] companies such as Nature’s Way are getting all of their product lines certified.
+It’s new biotechnology and some [herbal supplement] some companies are getting all of their product lines certified.
 It’s encouraging because the industry needs to take action to ensure consumers have safe and authentic products.

-AL: Why would fillers and additives such as wheat and soy be used at all?
+AL: Why would a natural health products maker use fillers and additives such as wheat and soy at all?

 SN: They are used as both a raw bioactive ingredient as well as in the formulation for manufactured bulk [or filler].
-This is a common practice in the NHP industry.
+This is a common practice in the natural health products industry.

 AL: Did you find unidentified plant species in the products?

 SN: Yes.
-Senna alexandrina, a plant that contains several glycosides that interact with immune cells in the colon, was used in place of St. John’s Wort (an herb commonly used to treat mild forms of depression and anxiety).
-This is a serious health risk because senna, which the U.S. Food and Drug Administration approves as a non-prescription, short-term herbal laxative, can cause chronic diarrhea. cathartic colon, liver damage, abdominal pain, epidermal breakdown and blistering.
+Senna alexandrina, a plant that contains several glycosides that interact with immune cells in the colon, was used in place of St. John’s Wort.
+(The latter is a herb commonly used to treat mild forms of depression and anxiety).
+This is a serious health risk.
+The U.S. Food and Drug Administration approves senna as a non-prescription, short-term herbal laxative.
+But [if used long term], it can cause chronic diarrhea, cathartic colon, liver damage, abdominal pain, epidermal breakdown and blistering.

 SN: Definitely, as I didn’t think the number [of adulterated products] would be so high.
-And even though our study is not large enough to have statistical accuracy in estimating the amount of adulteration in the marketplace, subsequent studies that followed have corroborated our results.
+Our study is not large enough to have statistical accuracy in estimating the amount of adulteration in the marketplace.
+However, subsequent studies that followed have corroborate our results.

 AL: What is your message for people with allergies, celiac disease and/or gluten sensitivity?

 SN: Look for products that have been tested and do your homework.
-If something says ‘gluten-free,’ for example, make sure the claim is supported by a paper trail in which suppliers sign documents guaranteeing it.
+If something says ‘gluten-free,’ for example, make sure the claim is supported by a paper trail in which suppliers guarantee it.
 As consumers, we need to demand some real evidence our food is authentic and does not contain ingredients we are concerned about.

 Don’t be shy.
-Send your favorite brand manufacturer or retailer a message that you demand they engage in testing to ensure that the natural ingredients in their products are authentic and do not have ingredients that you are concerned about.
+Send your favorite brand manufacturer or retailer a message.
+Let them know you demand they engage in testing to ensure that the natural ingredients in their products are authentic and do not have ingredients that you are concerned about.